okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/keep-me-signed-in/main/index.md

 * Set the value of `policyId` to that of the policy you created in [Create a global session policy](#create-a-global-session-policy).
 * Provide a value for `id`.
 * Set the value of `type` to `SIGN_ON`.
-* Set the following values in the `OktaSignOnPolicyRuleSignonActions` object:
+* In the `singon` object, set the following values:
   * `access`: `ALLOW`
   * `factorPromptMode`: `DEVICE`
   * `requireFactor`: `true`